h-kamara/box-up-crime-v5/site/content/impact/_index.md

       We would like to congratulate you on the important work you do with young people.
 Your commitment to improving their life chances is very impressive.
+  - author: John A. Miller
+    quote: >-
+      The coaches and athletes made me feel like I was part of the box by helping and cheering me on and that was the case for everyone
+  - author: Ian Gibson
+    quote: >-
+      This place is the bomb!
+Their coaches make sure you have the proper form and are always pushing you to go further.
 full_image: /img/capture.jpg
 pricing:
   heading: Our Impact